rustinphares/pdf2htmlEXwiki/Troubleshooting-Crashes.md

 - Double check the versions of pdf2htmlEX and libraries.
 - Identify if the crash was caused by FontForge.
 - If so, report to FontForge developers with relevant font files.
-- Otherwise, create a new issues with relevant info.
+- Otherwise, create a new issue for pdf2htmlEX with relevant info.
 - If you would like to create a stack dump, you need to build the debug version (see [Building](https://github.com/coolwanglu/pdf2htmlEX/wiki/Building)).

 ### Instructions for newcomers